What is a stroke?

 Hemorrhagic stroke treatments have also come a long way.
 If the effects of a hemorrhagic stroke affect a large portion of the brain, doctors may recommend surgery in an attempt to reduce long-term damage and relieve pressure on the brain.
 Surgical treatments for hemorrhagic stroke include:

-- Surgical removal: If the area of bleeding can’t be repaired through other methods, a surgeon may move a small section of the damaged area.
-However, this surgery is often a last resort because it is considered very high risk and can’t be performed on many areas of the brain.
+- Surgical removal.
+If the area of bleeding can’t be repaired through other methods, a surgeon may move a small section of the damaged area.
+However, this surgery is often a last resort because it’s considered very high risk and can’t be performed on many areas of the brain.

 Other treatments may be required, depending on the location and severity of the bleeding.

-- having a history of stroke or transient ischemic attack
+- a history of stroke or transient ischemic attack

-People who have these risk factors should talk to their doctor about how they can lower their risk for stroke.
-Doctors often recommend taking the following preventive measures:
+People who have these risk factors should talk with their doctor about how they can lower their risk.
+Doctors often recommend the following preventive measures:

-- taking medications to control high blood pressure or diabetes
+- medications to control high blood pressure or diabetes

-- eating a healthy diet low in sodium and rich in fruits and vegetables
+- a healthy diet low in sodium and rich in fruits and vegetables

-- exercising three to four days a week for at least 40 minutes a day
+- three to four days a week of exercise for at least 40 minutes a day

 A stroke is a life-threatening medical event that can cause lasting brain damage and long-term disabilities.
 Seeking treatment immediately can increase the likelihood that you or a loved one receive one of the innovative treatments used to treat stroke and minimize complications.